LBCrion/sfwbar/doc/sfwbar.rst

 -GtkWidget-align            specify text alignment for a label, defined as a
                             fraction.  (i.e. 0 = left aligned, 1 = right
                             aligned, 0.5 = centered)
+-GtkWidget-hexpand          specify if a widget should expand horizontally to
+                            occupy available space. [true|false] -GtkWidget-vexpand          as above, for vertical expansion.
+-GtkWidget-halign           Horizontally align widget within any free space
+                            allocated to it, values supported are: fill, start, end, center and baseline.
+The last vertically aligns widgets to align text within.
+-GtkWidget-valign           Vertically align widget.
+-GtkWidget-visible          Control visibility of a widget.
+If set to false,
+                            widget will be hidden.
--GtkWidget-ellipsize        specify whether a text in a label should be
+-GtkWidget-max-width        Limit maximum width of a widget (in pixels) -GtkWidget-max-height       Limit maximum height of a widget (in pixels) -GtkWidget-ellipsize        specify whether a text in a label should be
                             ellipsized if it's too long to fit in allocated space.